OWASP/www-project-ai-security-and-privacy-guide/WAISEwhiteboard.md

   27001 Controls 5.19, 5.20, 5.21, 5.22, 5.23, 8.30
   Particularity: apart from code and components, data can also be part of the supply chain in AI

-## Model behaviour manipulation by altering data, engineering or model
+## Model behaviour manipulation by altering data, engineering or model (Integrity issue)
 e.g. to sabotage its results, to insert a backdoor

 ### Data poisoning by changing data development-time or supply chain